prettygreenplants/prettygreenplants.com/README.md

 Verify with `docker -v` and if not yet installed, follow <https://docs.docker.com/engine/installation/linux/ubuntulinux/>

+Additionally, add current Linux user to docker group and restart the machine so docker can be run as normal user.

 docker-compose
 --------------

 Verify with `docker-compose -v` and if not yet installed, run:

-	sudo curl -L https://github.com/docker/compose/releases/download/1.11.1/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose
+	sudo curl -L https://github.com/docker/compose/releases/download/1.11.2/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose

 Refer to <https://docs.docker.com/compose/install/>

 Ansible
 -------

-Verify with `ansible --version` and if it is not version 2.4.3 or is not yet installed, run:
+Verify with `ansible --version` and if it is not version 2.5 or is not yet installed, run:

 	sudo add-apt-repository ppa:ansible/ansible -y
 	sudo apt-get update